protobufjs/protobuf.js/README.md

                   amd       AMD only wrapper

   -r, --root      Specifies an alternative protobuf.roots name for *-module targets.

+  Static code generation only:

+  --no-encode     Does not generate encode functions.
+  --no-decode     Does not generate decode functions.
+  --no-verify     Does not generate verify functions.
+  --no-delimited  Does not generate delimited encode/decode functions.

 usage: pbjs [options] file1.proto file2.json ...
 ```